- Chart

 Disclaimers:

-This information is for educational purposes only and does not constitute investment advice.
-Past performance is not indicative of future results.
-Investors should consult with a qualified financial advisor before making any investment decisions.
-Market share data is estimated and may vary based on source and methodology.
+This JSON output is generated for informational purposes only and does not constitute financial advice.
+ETF performance can vary, and past performance is not indicative of future results.
+Investors should conduct their own due diligence and consult with a qualified financial advisor before making investment decisions.
+Data accuracy and completeness are subject to the availability and reliability of the sources used.

 AI Summarization is directionally correct and might not be accurate.